Description

 Risk and Exploitability

 The vulnerability requires that the attacker be able to read kernel logs that contain the sensitive bytes.
-This is typically a local privilege vulnerability, or a remote one only if the logs are exposed to a network or otherwise accessible.
+Based on the description, it is inferred that the opportunity to read kernel logs implies a local privilege escalation requirement, or that logs are exposed in a way that permits remote access; no remote exploitation vector is documented.
 No remote execution or denial‑of‑service vector is disclosed.
-The EPSS score is not provided, and the vulnerability is not in the CISA KEV catalog, suggesting limited exploitation activity to date.
-The risk, however, remains high for environments using debug logging, as captured keys can be used to undermine SMB security.
+The CVSS score of 8.1 indicates a high severity, and the EPSS score of < 1% indicates a very low but nonzero probability of exploitation.
+The vulnerability is not listed in the CISA KEV catalog, indicating limited exploitation activity to date.
+Based on the implications of key exposure, the risk remains high for environments with debug logging, because the captured keys could be used to undermine SMB security.

 Remediation